 Some other great examples of mobility technology for older people include:

 - Stairlifts - Stairlifts help you get up and down the stairs with ease, without the risk of falling.
 Installing a stairlift is a great way of staying safe at home.

 - Scooters - Mobility scooters are great for people who struggle to walk long distances.
 A scooter is ideal if you have arthritis, osteoporosis, or Paget's disease of bone.
 Most scooters also come with a basket for you to store your shopping bags.

 - Electric Wheelchairs - Alternatively you can purchase an electric wheelchair in order to get around.
 By having an electric wheelchair you don't have to waste energy wheeling yourself, nor do you require somebody to push you.
 This gives you more independence.

 Technology for Older People

-We hope that this blog post has opened your eyes to the technology that's out there.
-All of the technology mentioned can help older people to improve their physical and mental well-being, as well as their social lives.
+We hope that this blog post has opened your eyes to the technology that's out there for older people.
+All of the technology we've mentioned can help older people to improve their physical and mental well-being, as well as their social lives.

 Apps and social media can help to prevent loneliness, whilst the internet can help make it easier to shop and to manage your bills.
-If you struggle with mobility, scooters and stairlifts can help ease the pressure on your bones.
-By using modern technology, you are keeping up with the world and will lose the fear that you once had about it.
+If you struggle with mobility, scooters and stairlifts can help ease strain on your joints and muscles.

-As previously mentioned in this blog article, one of the bests bit of technology for older people is the personal alarm system.
-For more information on purchasing one of our life-saving personal alarms, please speak to one of our friendly advisers on 0800 999 0400.
+As previously mentioned in this article, one of the bests bit of technology for older people is the Lifeline alarm system.
+For more information on our life-saving personal alarms, please speak to one of our friendly advisers on 0800 999 0400.